We use cookies on this site to enhance your experience.

 Candidate qualifications include:

 Does the job description for Math & Stats Learning Support (MaSt) peer tutors interest you, but you don't feel you have time to commit to the required six to eight hours each week?
 Are you looking for some great volunteer experience to add to your resume or application to teachers' college?
-Then consider applying to volunteer in one of our MaSt's Student Study Centre.
+Then consider applying to volunteer in one of our Learning Support Centres.

-The MaSt Learning Labs (LH1018 and BA104) are the locations for traditional drop-in help, open to students seeking assistance with first-year math courses and/or introductory statistics courses.
+The Centres (LH1018 and BA104) are locations for traditional drop-in help, open to students seeking assistance with first-year math courses and/or introductory statistics courses.

 Candidates for volunteer positions must have earned a minimum of an A- grade in at least two 100-level math courses (MA101, MA103, MA104, MA121, MA122, MA170), as well as an overall GPA of 7.0 or higher.
 One of ST230, ST231, ST260, or any intro stats course as offered by other academic departments, may be used in place of one of the mathematics courses listed.
 Additional qualifications include having good communication skills and modelling excellent learning skills.